bnb-chain/blob-hub/README.md

 You can find similar example [permission](https://github.com/bnb-chain/greenfield-go-sdk/blob/master/examples/permission.go):

-or you can use the script and execute, replace GRANTEE_BUNDLE_ACCOUNT with the addr got from step 2:
+or you can use the script, replace `GRANTEE_BUNDLE_ACCOUNT` with the addr got from Bundle Service in step 2, and modify the `ALLOWANCE` to your expect amount, so that transacion gas will be paid your account:

 ```shell
 bash scripts/set_up.sh --grant
 ```

 After above steps are done, you can start running the Blob Syncer Service.